 So, my real and honest question is… is this simply a good medication, that the doctors and pharmacists are treating as a golden ticket?

 Regardless of what our certified doctors said, the good Samaritans of our community took the time to warn us.
 The whispers of a crowd can be powerful.
-And it’s a shame, for everyone, to turn your nose down on it just because you can.
+And it’s a shame, for everyone, to turn their nose down on it just because they can.
 It’s the snobbism of the medical world.

 My Pandora pills arrived just as I finished typing this up.
 I only realised how tense I had been that morning after my Kaftrio was delivered and in my hands.
 After having put my whole day on hold to be there when the doorbell rang, I forgot how quick it was to pick up a parcel and just start freaking out.